Haplogroup E-Z827: E-M293

 E-M293 is a subclade of E-V1515.
 It was identified by ISOGG as the second clade within E-Z830.
 It was discovered before E-Z830 and is associated with the spread of pastoralism from Eastern Africa by South Cushites into Southern Africa.
 So far high levels have been found in specific ethnic groups in Tanzania and Southern Africa.
 Highest were the Datog (43%), Khwe (Kxoe) (31%), Burunge (28%), and Sandawe (24%).
 Two Bantu-speaking Kenyan males were found with the M293 mutation.

 Other E-M215 subclades are rare in Southern Africa.
 The authors state...

 Without information about M293 in the Maasai, Hema, and other populations in Kenya, Sudan, and Ethiopia, we cannot pinpoint the precise geographic source of M293 with greater confidence.
 However, the available evidence points to present-day Tanzania as an early and important geographic locus of M293 evolution.

 They also say that "M293 is only found in sub-Saharan Africa, indicating a separate phylogenetic history for M35.1 * (former) samples further north".

 E-P72.
 This is a subclade of E-M293.

 E-V42

 E-V42 was discovered in two Ethiopian Jews.

 It was suggested that it may be restricted to the region around Ethiopia.
 However, further testing by commercial DNA testing companies confirmed positive results for this subclade in Arabia as well.

+Subsequent research has refined the phylogeny of this lineage, placing its most recent common ancestor (TMRCA) in the Bronze Age, approximately 4,200 years before present, with a pronounced concentration in the Arabian Peninsula.
+A limited presence in the Horn of Africa suggests prehistoric gene flow across the Red Sea, while the downstream subclade E-Y44734 is restricted to Iberia (Portugal) within the available dataset, indicating a westward dispersal.